manno-xx/Phaser3CMD/README.md

 * [KeyIsDownWithInterval](https://github.com/manno-xx/Phaser3CMD/tree/master/KeyIsDownWithInterval) Check if a certain key is pressed and act upon it.
 The check only returns true if an indicated time has passed since the lat time the check returned true.
 * [MultiSceneTemplate](https://github.com/manno-xx/Phaser3CMD/tree/master/MultiSceneTemplate) A template you can use to build a Phaser project using multiple scenes.
 For the more serious projects.
 * [MultiSceneTemplateClass](https://github.com/manno-xx/Phaser3CMD/tree/master/MultiSceneTemplateClass) (**ES6**) A template you can use to build a Phaser project using multiple scenes.
 For the more serious projects and people liking to work with classes.
+* [PhaserHelloWorld](https://github.com/manno-xx/Phaser3CMD/tree/master/PhaserHelloWorld) The backdrop of some videos on Blackboard.
+Copy of Phaser's Getting started tutorial.
+Modified to go fullscreen (in Chrome at least).
 * [SineAnimation](https://github.com/manno-xx/Phaser3CMD/tree/master/SineAnimation) Example of how to use the mathematical sine function to make something move smoothly (the math is minimal!).
 * [SIngleSceneTemplate](https://github.com/manno-xx/Phaser3CMD/tree/master/SIngleSceneTemplate) A template you can use to build a Phaser project with just a single scene (most likey just for testing something)
 * [Spritesheets](https://github.com/manno-xx/Phaser3CMD/tree/master/Spritesheets) A basic demo of letting a sprite run an animation from a sprite sheet.
 * [SpritesBasic](https://github.com/manno-xx/Phaser3CMD/tree/master/SpritesBasic) A simple display of sprites/images.
+* [Tilemap](https://github.com/manno-xx/Phaser3CMD/tree/master/Tilemap) A simple demo of drawing a tilemap.
 * [TweenAnimation](https://github.com/manno-xx/Phaser3CMD/tree/master/TweenAnimation) A simple demo of tweens.